 - Apply force to the areas determined to have the most impact

 With a marketing flywheel, your internal team and your audience work together to grow your business.
-The internal team is aligned on attracting, engaging, and pleasing customers.
+The internal team is aligned on attracting, engaging, and making sure you always delight customers.
 As a result, those same customers become walking advocates and advertisers for your brand.

-Friction will slow your flywheel and negatively impact its ROI.
+Friction will slow your flywheel and negatively impact its ROI (free ROI calculator).
 When designing and optimizing a marketing flywheel, pay close attention to areas where friction is likely to occur.
 Be proactive and work to eliminate those areas of resistance.

 - Are your teams aligned or operating in silos?

 - Do you experience a lot of customer churn?

 - Are people getting stuck at specific points in the customer journey?

 - Do you have complicated, cluttered pricing structures?